tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 ## Sample scenario: How windy is it?

-Let's say that you're a web developer and you want to add a weather conditions feature to your site, which is for cyclists.
+Let's say that you're a web developer and you want to add weather information to your site (your site is for cyclists).
 You want to allow users who come to your site to see what the wind and temperature conditions are for biking.
 You want something like this:

 {% if site.format == "pdf" or site.format == "kindle" %}
 <img class="small" src="images/restapi_windycall.png" alt="Wind meter conditions for website" />